vlOxolr/cv_challenge/README.txt

     └── imagen.jpg
 ```
 - Visualization Methods: There are 3 different method to show the image matching results - Highlights, Difference Curtain and Time Lapse.
 Both highlights & difference curtain match 2 images.
 Time Lapse matches a series of images.
 - **Image Selection**: Select image by clicking the image in the left file panel.
-Hold Ctrl and click to select multiple images. (**Note**: If you select more than 2 images for highlights & difference curtain, only the last chosen 2 images will be matched.
+Hold Ctrl and click to select multiple images.
+If you select a folder which contains images, all the images in the folder will be delivered for matching. (**Note**: If you select more than 2 images for highlights & difference curtain, only the last chosen 2 images will be delivered.
 It will also happen, if you select multiple images in highlights & difference curtain and then turn to time lapse.)
 - Press 'match' to start matching
 - Use slider in each visualization method to compare and make the difference more obviously.